George McPhee: Vegas Golden Knights

-On July 13, 2016, McPhee left the Islanders organization after he was hired by Bill Foley, owner of the Las Vegas expansion franchise (which would later be named the Vegas Golden Knights) to be the new general manager of the team.
+On July 13, 2016, McPhee left the Islanders organization after he was hired by Bill Foley, owner of an NHL expansion franchise, which would later be named the Vegas Golden Knights, to be the new general manager of the team.
 McPhee was named a finalist for the NHL General Manager of the Year Award after the Golden Knights had a phenomenal inaugural season, which he would be awarded on June 20.

+McPhee resigned as Golden Knights general manager on September 1, 2019, in favor of Kelly McCrimmon, but continued to serve as president of hockey operations.
+He then won the Stanley Cup in 2023.

 Personal life

-McPhee interned on Wall Street in New York for two off-seasons while playing for the Rangers in the 1980s.
-After retirement from his professional playing career, he studied law at Rutgers University's law school in New Jersey and clerked for a judge on the United States Court of International Trade before moving into a hockey management career.
+McPhee interned on Wall Street in New York City for two off-seasons while playing for the Rangers in the 1980s.
+After retirement from his professional playing career, he studied law at Rutgers University's law school in Newark, New Jersey and clerked for a judge on the United States Court of International Trade before moving into ice hockey management career.

-McPhee is married to wife Leah, with whom he has three children: son Graham (a Boston College Eagles player drafted 149 overall in the 2016 NHL Entry Draft by the Edmonton Oilers), now playing with the Oilers' AHL affiliate, the Bakersfield Condors, and daughters Grayson and Adelaide.
+McPhee and his wife have three children.
+Their son Graham was drafted 149th overall in the 2016 NHL entry draft by the Edmonton Oilers.